karenpayneoregon/EntityFrameworkCoreInMemoryTesting/readme.md

 :green_circle: Code samples showing basics of in memory unit testing

+# Solution structure

+There was a mishap when performing an experiment which messed up where several projects got created.
+Even so, all code works as expected.
+To fix the folder structure would require more work than any benefits so the folder structure remains as is.

 ### Dependency injection
 While in `ASP.NET` in memory test is rather easy as dependency injection is done in Startup.cs in ConfigureServices there is no configure service event in windows forms so developers must using a library such as [Simple Injector](https://simpleinjector.readthedocs.io/en/latest/index.html) to setup dependence injection as done in SimpleInjectorWindowsForms1 windows form project.